xycld/xycld/README.md

 # Hi there 👋

-🐾I'm a senior high school student in China
+🐾I'm a student in China

 📕You can communicate with me in Chinese/English